sekhri101/personal-goals/til/README.md

 << [Home](../README.md)

 # Today I Learned (TIL)
+## 4/25/17: Mailcatcher

+[Mailcatcher](https://mailcatcher.me/) is a tool you can use, even on Django projects, to test sending email locally.
+Its docs are pretty straightforward.
+Once it's installed and you have configured your settings (see the docs), just run `mailcatcher` in your project and the SMTP server will start in the background.
+Then run your management commands, or server, and do what you need to do to send email.
+Navigate to http://127.0.0.1:1080 to see a UI with the mail being sent and received.
+Use the UI to stop the server.

 ## 4/24/17: How to test a manage.py command
 For work I'm using a repo someone else wrote with a small example project to illustrate how to use Stonebranch, a whole other tool that has nothing to do with what I learned.
 But I had to learn how a custom management command is structured and how to test it!